 The very first signs of spring evident if you take a closer look – from bulbs emerging to birds singing.
 The days are also visibly extending in length, so that by the end of February we have an additional three hours of daylight to enjoy (relative to the shortest day).

-The nights are still long enough however to appreciate the spectacle of winter stars, which you can enjoy through attending an event of the South Downs Dark Skies Festival, taking place 7th - 23rd February with two weeks of star parties, talks and family activities.
+The nights are still long enough however to appreciate the spectacle of winter stars, which you can enjoy through attending an event of the South Downs Dark Skies Festival, taking place 12th-28th February online with two weeks of star parties, talks and family activities.